CarlieHamilton/Carlie-Portfolio/README.md

 Because pink is a really bright colour, I thought it would be better in small doses.
 I added a green colour incase I needed it, and an offwhite colour as well.

 I wanted sans serif fonts for easy readability on the screen.
 I wanted a mono space font for special highlighting, maybe for image captions.
 I chose two other sans serif fonts for headers and general text.
-As I implemented the page, I didn't think the Oxygen font looked quite right, so instead replaced it with "Muli".
+As I implemented the page, I didn't think the Oxygen font looked quite right, so instead replaced it with "Merriweather Sans".
 The mono-space font ended up not being needed.

 ### Wireframes